mohicans-pop-2008/jitsi-sandbox/README.markdown

 - [ ] Other users in the same conference should be able to see the screen that is being shared.

 #### Feedback
+- [ ] The presenter should be able to see an icon (i.e. Engagement score) that reflects number of audience member cameras on.
-- [ ] A user should be able to raise AND lower their hand.
+- [ ] (OPTIONAL: A user should be able to raise AND lower their hand.)
-- [ ] All users should be able to see an icon with number of raised hands when hands our raised.
+- [ ] (OPTIONAL: All users should be able to see an icon with number of raised hands when hands our raised.)

 ### Milestone 2 : Beta : DUE 10/16/2020